trtcrd/SLIM/man/sections/How-to-write-a-new-module.md

 All the modules in the client file must be inheritance of the Module class www/js/module.js.
 The most important functions in modules are the constructor, the onLoad function, the getConfiguration function and the toDOMelement function.

-For an easy example: [dereplication module](https://github.com/yoann-dufresne/amplicon_pipeline/blob/master/www/modules/fasta-dereplication.js)
+For an easy example: [dereplication module](/www/modules/fasta-dereplication.js)
-For a more complex one: [pandaseq module](https://github.com/yoann-dufresne/amplicon_pipeline/blob/master/www/modules/pandaseq.js)
+For a more complex one: [wildcard creator module](/www/modules/wildcard-creator.js)

 ### Module constructor
 The module constructor must be called during the very beginning of your module constructor: